 Improving disease resistance in Kenyan crops: profile of a pump-prime funded project

-This article is one in a series outlining the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
+This article is one in a series outlining the 20 research projects which are funded by CONNECTED in its pump-prime funding programme.
 To read all the available articles use this link.

 A project seeking to improve the resistance to disease of Kenya’s cabbage and kale crops